lootr/fuse-putiofs/README.rst

 ============

 fuse-python is a fuse filesystem utilizing the put.io API.

-This is a *very early implementation*.
+**This is an early alpha version with only read-only capabilities**

 Dependencies
 ------------